Global Convergence of SGD On Two Layer Neural Nets: Introduction

-We note that the threshold amount of regularization needed in the above would be shown to scale s.t it can either naturally turn out to be proportionately small if the norms of the training data are small or be made arbitrarily small by choosing outer layer weights to be small.
-Our above result is made possible by the crucial observation informally stated in the following lemma - which infact holds for more general nets than what is encompassed by the above theorem,
+The above follows from a more general result that we show in Theorem \ref{lem:error_bound}.
+At the crux of our analysis is the crucial observation informally stated in the following lemma - which infact holds for more general nets than what is encompassed by the above theorem,

 \begin{lemma} It is possible to add a constant amount of Frobenius norm regularization on the weights, to the standard $\ell_2-$loss on depth-$2$ nets with activations like SoftPlus, sigmoid and tanh gates s.t with no assumptions on the data or the size of the net, the regularized loss would be a Villani function. \end{lemma}